Hacker-Rohan-Raj/Transcribe-Bot/README.md

 # Made with Love by Hacker--Rohan Raj

-#orks on Any OS with Python Executer
+#Works on Any OS with Python Executer

 # Installation for Debian/Kali Linux:-
 ```